thecodingmachine/mvc.bce/doc/quickstart.md

 ![Renderer edit form](images/edit-form.png)

+## TROUBLESHOOTING
+BCE is using Mouf's TDBM ORM.
+You will get a fatal error (PDO Exception) when trying to load a new object form because TDBM will try to save the bean by default.

+To fix this, you will have to set the dbConnection instance's "defaultAutoSave" to false.

 ##Continue
 Using very few lines of code, and less than 5 minutes in mouf's configuration interface we manaaged creating a simple form, that contains every field of the `user` table (note that the role field is a dropdown list of items of the `role` table, and the birth date field is already a datepiker without any further configuration).